Updated August 25, 2022

 2. It takes a while: keep looking until you find them.

-3. Don’t expect your parents to “get it”, but don’t tolerate rudeness or disrespect.
+3. Don’t expect your parents to “get it”, but don’t tolerate rudeness, disrespect, or discrimination.

-5. Allow yourself the freedom to view all your fantasies in porn.
+5. Allow yourself the freedom to view all your sexual fantasies in porn without shame.

 6. Take a sociology class and learn about the arbitrary, made up rules that different societies create about what is okay, and why.